ranabanik/BinaryDecisionTreefromScratch/README.md

 # BinaryDecisionTreefromScratch
-This is a binary decision tree implementation without any build in machine learning library like sklearn or so.
+This is a binary decision tree implementation without any built-in machine learning library like sklearn or so.